Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 There is a singularity, e.g. in AC mode for A at 0 degrees.
 This angle must be avoided, because at 0 degrees the C axis "wants" to rotate by 180 degrees instantly for specific movements, which is not possible (infinite velocity).
 Often, the choosen solution is to A remain in the negative degree range.

 # Orientation 4 axis palletized robot
 Through parallelogram construction of the arms, the endpoint always stays in one plane, often horizontal and the assembled tool is installed vertical.
 3 Axes define the position and the fourth axis rotates around the vertical Z axis.
-The jacobian matrix has 4 rows, 3 for positon and one for the Z angle.
+The jacobian matrix has 4 rows, 3 for positon and one for the Z angle, or three rows, if there is no 4th axis actuator.

 # Orientation for 2 or 3 axis robot: